satisfactorymodding/SatisfactoryModManager/README.md

-# Satisfactory Mod Launcher
+# Satisfactory Mod Manager

 Handles all the steps of installing mods, including download of SML and Bootstrapper.
-For questions, you can ask in the [Satisfactory Modding discord](https://discordapp.com/channels/370472939054956546/455857391477587979/677170263225270333)
+For questions, you can ask in the [Satisfactory Modding discord](https://discord.gg/TShj39G)

 #### Installation

-Download the latest release from https://github.com/satisfactorymodding/SatisfactoryModLauncher/releases
+Download the latest release from https://github.com/satisfactorymodding/SatisfactoryModManager/releases

 #### Usage

 Just install it, choose an updated mod, and click install.
-Everything else is handled by SMLauncher
+Everything else is handled by SMM

 #### Developmemnt
 ``` bash